What Do You Really Know About Over-the-Counter Medicines?

 Keep track of

-how many days in a row s you take aspirin, ibuprofen, naproxen, or acetaminophen,
+how many days in a row you take aspirin, ibuprofen, naproxen, or acetaminophen.
+If

-FDA says.
-If you're still having problems after 7 to 10 days, see your healthcare
+you're still having problems after 7 to 10 days, see your healthcare provider.
+Get

-provider.
-Seek medical care sooner if your symptoms get worse during those 7 to 10
+medical care sooner if your symptoms do not start to improve or get worse during those

 6. Acetaminophen is less likely than aspirin to cause gastric

-distress, but an overdose of as little as 4 grams can lead to irreversible liver
+distress.
+But an overdose of as little as 4 grams over 24 hours can lead to irreversible

 You didn't